SpecialVacancierCodeur/SpecialVacancierCodeur.github.io/_posts/2015-08-25-welcome-to-jekyll.markdown

 image: "/assets/favicons/about-1024x683.png"
 ---
 Welcome here.
 You're on the github page of Justin Dah-kenangnon.
-For the moment, no public project is shared here but you can find [my website](https://www.marronile.com/) for other ressource.
+For the moment, no public project is shared here but you can find [my website](https://www.marronile.com/) for other ressources.
-Other alternative is to check theses github organisation that Justin Dah-kenangnon is associate at:
+Other alternative is to check these github organisations that i'm associated:

 - [WebStudycorner](https://github.com/WebStudyCorner)
 - [Marronile](https://github.com/marronile)